-I design magazines and other publications from initial concepts to final production.
-I create and oversee brand identity projects, logo systems and image campaigns.
+I design digital and print magazines, brochures, annual reports and advertising from concepts to final production.
+I create and oversee brand identity projects, logo systems, image campaigns and websites, along with beautiful Powerpoint presentations for marketing.
 I manage and art-direct photoshoots and often serve as a photo editor.

-I am committed to incorporating the best user experience practices in my work.
-My strong organizational skills allow me to manage digital assets, such as photography and file archives, with easy access for various users across platforms.
+My strong organizational skills allow me to manage digital assets, such as photography archives, with easy access for various users across platforms.
+I incorporate the best user experience practices in my work.

-The photo here is one that I took of the glass ceiling at Penn Station in Baltimore, Maryland, my hometown.
+The photo here is of the glass ceiling at Penn Station in Baltimore, Maryland, my hometown.
 Designed by New York architect Kenneth MacKenzie Murchison, the building was constructed in 1911 in the Beaux-Arts style.

 The view in the background of these web pages is from the top of Whiteface Mountain in the Adirondacks in upstate New York.
 If you haven’t been there, I highly recommend the trip.